This post may contain affiliate links. Please see our disclosure policy.

 This Pannukakku (Finnish oven pancake) is the ultimate fuss-free pancake recipe.
 Think of it as a cross between a Dutch baby, crêpe and French toast… with gloriously golden, puffy and crispy sides that rise up leaving a creamy, custard-like centre.
 The perfect breakfast, brunch, dessert or pancake day (Shrove Tuesday) treat!

 It is so interesting learning about all the different pancake recipes from around the world.
-From classic British pancakes to Hong Kong-style mango pancakes - not forgetting Polish racuchy, American pancakes and French crêpes (which I love turning into berry crêpes with cheesecake cream!).
+From classic British pancakes to Hong Kong-style mango pancakes – not forgetting Polish racuchy, American chocolate chip pancakes and French crêpes (which I love turning into berry crêpes with cheesecake cream!).
 I find it so fun how many interpretations there are on one ‘dish’.
 This Finnish version, pannukakku, needs to become part of your rotation of recipes because it is just so good.

 Why you will love this recipe: